Berbers and Islam: Background

-The region of North Africa practiced many religions including various forms of pagan rituals, Judaism, and Christianity.
+Mediterranean North Africa practiced many religions including various forms of pagan rituals, Judaism, and Christianity.
 The first Islamic forces encountered fierce opposition by the various city-states resulting from the departure of the Byzantines.
-The weakest of them in the southern and southwestern parts of the Berber territory were the first to fall to the Islamic troops under the Egyptian Caliph in a locally initiated attempt of expansion westward.
+The weakest of them in the southern and southwestern parts of the Berber territories were the first to fall to the Islamic troops under the Egyptian Caliph in a locally initiated attempt of expansion westward.
 This first attempt in late 7th century (660 A.D.) resulted in a decisive defeat of the Islamic troops.
-The Berber queen Dihya (or Kahina) led the indigenous resistance to the Muslim conquest of the Maghreb.
-For five years she ruled a free Berber state from the Aurès Mountains to the oasis of Gadames (695–700 CE) but finally was killed in combat near a well that still bears her name, Bir al Kahina in Aures.
+Berber queen Dihya (or Kahina) led the indigenous resistance to the Muslim conquest of the Maghreb.
+For five years, she ruled a free Berber state from the Aurès Mountains to the oasis of Gadames (695–700 CE); however, Queen Dihya was killed in combat near a well that still bears her name, Bir al Kahina in Aures.

-In 670, the Islamic coalition under the command of Uqba ibn Nafi established its camp on the Tunis peninsula and founded the city of Kairouan, about 160 kilometers south of present-day Tunis.
+In 670, the Islamic coalition under the command of Uqba ibn Nafi established its camp on the Tunis peninsula and founded the city of Kairouan, about 160 kilometers south of Tunis.
 The Muslims used the city as a base for further operations against Numidians in the West and along the highlands of modern Algeria.
 Successive and repeated attacks on the villages of the lower Numidian agricultural valleys by Abu al-Muhajir Dinar, Uqba's successor, forced the uncoordinated Numidian tribes to eventually work out a modus vivendi through Kusaila, a converted Numidian chief on behalf of an extensive confederation of Christian Berbers.
 Kusaila, who had been based in Tlemcen, converted to Islam and relocated his headquarters to Takirwan, near Kairouan.